Skip navigation

 Cynthia Richie Terrell-Executive Director and Founder

-Cynthia Richie Terrell is the founder and executive director of RepresentWomen, a founding member of the ReflectUS coalition, and an outspoken advocate for institutional reforms to advance women’s representation and leadership in the United States.
-Terrell and her husband Rob Richie helped to found FairVote - a nonpartisan champion of electoral reforms that give voters greater choice, a stronger voice, and more representative democracy.
-Terrell has worked on projects related to women's representation, democracy, and voting system reform in the United States and has worked extensively to help parliamentarians around the globe meet UN goals for women’s representation and leadership.
+Cynthia Richie Terrell is the founder and executive director of RepresentWomen and an outspoken advocate for institutional reforms to advance women’s representation and leadership in the United States.
+Terrell and her husband Rob Richie helped to found FairVote - a nonpartisan champion of electoral reforms that give voters greater choice, a stronger voice, and a more representative democracy.
+Terrell has worked on projects related to women's representation, democracy, and voting system reform in the United States and has worked to help parliamentarians around the globe meet UN goals for women’s representation and leadership.

-During college and at the beginning of her career Terrell worked on political campaigns, as campaign manager and field director for campaigns for the U.S. President, U.S. House and U.S. Senate, for governor, and for state and city-wide initiative efforts, including a state equal rights amendment in Iowa and a city campaign for fair representation voting.
+Terrell has worked on political campaigns, as campaign manager and field director for candidates for the U.S. presidency, U.S. House and U.S. Senate, for governor and for state and city-wide initiative efforts, including a state equal rights amendment.

 Terrell is an avid knitter & gardener, has three children, and is active in local politics and in the Quaker community.
 She graduated with a B.A. in political science from Swarthmore College in 1986.